ASD Vigor Trani Calcio: Refoundation

 Two years later, in 1999, Fortis Trani was founded, thanks to a group of nine businessmen.
 To avoid starting from a very low category, in June of that year, acquired the sports title of Libertas Barletta which was playing in Promozione Apulia.
 The group of entrepreneurs, despite the strong desire to bring Trani in the higher classes, after two promotions and two seasons in Serie D, the team was relegated back to Promozione.
 The return to Eccellenza was achieved in 2008–2009, after winning the regional playoffs.

 The return to Serie D

 Fortis Trani finished second in Eccellenza Apulia in 2009–10 season and after winning in national playoffs was promoted to Serie D.

 The next year in Serie D the club finished in 7th place.

-In the 2011–12 season in Serie D Fortis Trani came into 11th place.
+In the 2011–12 season in Serie D Fortis Trani came in 11th place.

-In summer 2013 the club was not able to enter 2013–14 Eccellenza, after the relegation and was so subsequently liquidated.
+In summer 2013 the club was not able to enter 2013–14 Eccellenza, after the relegation and was liquidated.